Chapter 6 of 11

 A periodic, lightweight peer evaluation where each team member answers a small number of questions about every other member:

-Who do you go to when you’re stuck? — This maps the knowledge flow, the informal expertise network.
+Who do you go to when you’re stuck? — This surfaces the knowledge flow, the informal expertise network.

-Who makes it easier for you to do your work? — This maps the support structure, the gyrator interactions.
+Who makes it easier for you to do your work? — This surfaces the support structure, the gyrator interactions.

-Who contributes most to achieving our group’s goal? — This maps the output flow, the delivery engine.
+Who contributes most to achieving our group’s goal? — This surfaces the output flow, the delivery engine.

-Whose absence would you feel most? — This maps systemic importance, the load-bearing members.
+Whose absence would you feel most? — This surfaces systemic importance, the load-bearing members.

 Four questions.
 Each answered about each teammate.
 Done periodically — once a month or once per project cycle.
 No ratings, no scores, no numbers.
 Just names.

-From this simple data, patterns emerge: who is consistently named across all four questions (your connectors and load-bearing members), who is named for internal support but not external output (your internal glue), who is named for delivery but not support (your engines who may be burning out), and who is rarely named at all (your structurally displaced members — or your genuine gaps).
+From this simple data, patterns emerge.
+Who is consistently named across all four questions — your connectors, the load-bearing members.
+Who is named for internal support but not external output — your internal glue.
+Who starts new ideas but doesn’t sustain them — your engines who may be burning out.
+Who is rarely named at all — your structurally displaced members, or your genuine gaps.

 What we don’t measure yet